genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_dbmon.md

 If you then want to [`find`](#dbmon-commands) a record with a different `VIEW_CODE`, you need to go back to having an empty record so that you can [`set`](#dbmon-commands) the `VIEW_CODE` again and perform another [`find`](#dbmon-commands).

-To do this, use the [`clear`](#dbmon-commands) command.This resets your view onto the table so that you can start again.
+To do this, use the [`clear`](#dbmon-commands) command.This resets your view onto the entity so that you can start again.

 :::note
 The [`clear`](#dbmon-commands) command does not have any effect on the data itself, just on your “window” into the database.